tragisch/MMatrix/README.md

 # Matrix

-Data-Structure DoubleMatrix and DoubleVector as dynamic *array*.
+A very simple Data-Structure for DoubleMatrix and DoubleVector as dynamic *array*.